Foster youth find housing, work training

 "We were really at the height of the crisis," Martin said.
 "We had 5,200 youths at our highest point.
 We have 4,437 now.
 That's significantly down and allows the staff to focus on not just finding a home for these kids, but the right home."

-The report shows 60 percent of those youths aged out — or left the foster care system on their own after their 18th birthday — compared with the national average of 51 percent.
+The report shows 60 percent of those youths aged out -- or left the foster care system on their own after their 18th birthday -- compared to the national average of 51 percent.

 "The goal is for aging out not to be a reason for leaving foster care," Ferguson said.
 "The goal is to have some sort of family connection to it.
 You want them to have some sort of family connection.
 Employment services can help, but they're still young adults who need family."